meg-gutshall/flatiron-curriculum-notes/intro-to-ruby-development/oo-tic-tac-toe/procedural-vs-object-oriented-ruby.md

-# Procedural vs Object Oriented Ruby
+# Lesson: Procedural vs Object Oriented Ruby

+## Notes

 - In procedural programming, data and procedures (or instructions) are two separate things.
 - In object-oriented programming, we have units of code that contain both data and instructions, such that an "object" operates on its own data structure.